chen42/slides/antiviral.md

 * Describe the mechanism of action and significant pharmacological properties of the <span id="yb">six major classes</span> of anti-HIV agents

+Note:
+Try to come up a few questions for the yellow highlighted sections.

 ---

 <section id="hiv">